kandji-inc/support/api-tools/device-library-items/README.md

-# Device Library Items Report
+# Device Library Items

 **NOTE**: As with any script please be sure to test with a subset of devices.

 ### About

-This script leverages the [Kandji API](https://api.kandji.io/#intro) to generate a CSV report containing information about library items assigned to devices in the Kandji tenant.
+This script leverages the Kandji API to generate a CSV report containing information about a specific library item or all library items scoped to devices in the Kandji tenant.

 ### Kandji API

-- See the [Kandji API KB](https://support.kandji.io/api) article to see how to generate an API Token
 - The API permissions required to run the reporting script are as follows.
+Checkout the Kandji [Knowledge Base](https://support.kandji.io) for more information.

     <img src="images/api_permissions.png" alt="drawing" width="1024"/>

 ### Dependencies